-The bonus, the lottery win, the amazing part of sensory bins is that while they’re learning all these things – you’re probably getting to sit for a second and just watch.
+The real bonus here with sensory bins is that while they’re learning all these things – you’re probably getting to sit for a second and just watch.

 Not playing, just being there.
 Loving the view of happy children learning so much from something so basic.

 So come on – grab that bin of cornmeal and set it down.
 Don’t shudder.
 Smile.
 Your child is about to learn so much.

 Why is sensory play important to you?